sergmain/metaheuristic-docs/p/full-installation.md

 Processors are communicating with Dispatcher via special rest account.
 For creating this account you have to log in with master account.
 Master account is account which configured in [application_properties.md]() file.
-The properties are mh.dispatcher.master-username and mh.dispatcher.master-password
+The properties are:
+- mh.dispatcher.master-username
+- mh.dispatcher.master-password

 Process of preparing password is describing here - [Encrypt password](/p/encrypt-password)